-The principal focus in the program is the anthropology of contemporary societies, with a concentration on change and complexity in social and cultural life at levels ranging from local to global.
+The principal focus in the program is the anthropology of contemporary societies, with a concentration on change and complexity in social and cultural life.
 The program emphasises theoretical and practical research that combines conceptual sophistication, reflexivity and political engagement.
 Fieldwork in the program encompasses political, social and cultural locations in interconnected worlds as well as in particular regions.